InTheCar/ACU6/README.md

 The target of this repository is to make the installation easy for my colleges.

-At the end the example "Hell World" from ACTIA should work.
+At the end this repository "Hello ACU6" from ACTIA should work.

 ## Installation of Ubuntu
+I installed it on a external 1TB SSD.
+I don't want to get extra challenge if I start to use a virtual machine.

 OS          : "Ubuntu Desktop 24.04.3 LTS"

-architecture: "x86_64" (ARM is not supported)
+architecture: "x86_64" (**ARM64** is not supported)

 hostname    : "ACU6X86DEV"

 ## Install and configure the environment for the SDK

-If the installation of the OS is done, boot it and do the following:
+If the installation of the **OS** is done, **reboot** it and do the following:

-git is needed to get this ACU6 repository with the scripts.
+git is needed to get this ACU6 repository with the scripts and some directories.

 ```
 sudo apt-get install git